Relaxation…thank you, i’ll take some!

 In all the different definitions of what relaxation is, there is one common element…that relaxation is about decreasing, taking away, diminishing, relieving, etc, the body, mind and spirit.
 In this light, it would seem quite logical that to decrease any kind of stimulation is really the only way to truly relax.

-In a rare email i received from a customer, she said she didn’t like the DRIFT CD (music for sleep and deep relaxation), because the music was “boring”.
+In an email i received from a music customer, she said she didn’t like the DRIFT CD (music for sleep and deep relaxation), because the music was “boring”.
 I felt she had missed the point.
 Relaxation is supposed to make you feel a bit numb, a bit “blank”, and a bit dopey.
 THAT is what true relaxation is all about.
 It’s about stopping input and decreasing stimulation, and inserting an amount of nothingness in it’s place.

 When was the last time you really “stared into space”?
 You probably remember doing it quite a lot when you were young, but what about now?
 Remember as a child how you tried to hold onto the stare for as long as possible, because that nothingness felt soooo good?
 Children often indulge in moments of nothingness, and they’re very good at it.
 I think they may be closer to what’s natural to the human being than their parents living in a non-stop reality.